Fact Sheet: Technology Roadmap for Environmental Improvement

 - The Roadmap considers short-term solutions such as retrofits as well as longer-term developments that can only be implemented in new aircraft designs, including radical new aircraft concepts

-- It identifies an improvement in fuel efficiency of around 30% by the mid-2020s of the new generation of regional and single-aisle aircraft
+- It identifies an improvement in fuel efficiency of 30% by the mid-2020s of the new generation of regional and single-aisle aircraft

 The following table shows the latest fuel efficiency estimates for implementation of new technologies.